 - Note: If you’ll be getting home just shortly before you want to eat, you can steam your veggies first to get them soft (it’s faster than in a crock pot) and then add them to the juices in the crock pot to get them flavorful, or just serve them with gravy.

 - When you’re ready to eat, you can either eat it as it is, or if you want gravy (and who wouldn’t?), remove the meat (cover with foil to keep it hot) and pour the juices into a frying pan on the stove.
 Bring to a slow boil.
-Stir together about 1 cup of water and 1/2 cup arrowroot, sprouted flour, or organic cornstarch (you want a pasty substance that’s not too thick or not too thin – you may need to play with it a bit) and mix well.
+Stir together about 1 cup of water and 1/2 cup arrowroot, flour, or organic cornstarch (you want a pasty substance that’s not too thick or not too thin – you may need to play with it a bit) and mix well — my Mom always used all-purpose flour.
 Whisk into the meat juices, it will thicken quickly.
 Season with sea salt and pepper to your taste and serve over the meat and veggies.
 YUM.